 The Investment Advisor and Fund Manager (as previously defined, QIFM) has its office located at Four Bentall Centre, 1055 Dunsmuir Street, Suite 732, Box 49256, Vancouver, British Columbia V7X 1L2.
-QIFM provides investment fund management and portfolio management for its various investment funds.
+QIFM provides investment fund management and portfolio management services for its various investment funds.
 QIFM is a company incorporated under the provisions of the Canada Business Corporations Act on September 27, 2005.
-QIFM is registered as a portfolio manager (or the equivalent) under the securities legislation of Alberta, British Columbia, Nova Scotia, Ontario, Québec and Saskatchewan, and as an investment fund manager (or the equivalent) in Alberta, British Columbia, Newfoundland and Labrador, Nova Scotia, Ontario, Québec and Saskatchewan.
+QIFM is registered as an Investment Fund Manager, Portfolio Manager and Exempt Market Dealer in Alberta, British Columbia, Nova Scotia, Ontario, Québec, Manitoba and Saskatchewan.
+QIFM is also registered as an Investment Fund Manager in Newfoundland and Labrador.

 The UDP of the Investment Advisor and Fund Manager is Maurice Levesque.